domapic/domapic-base/README.md

 domapic userdel SERVERNAME --user=USERNAME
 ```

 > NOTE: All the user-related commands above will only apply to *user* or *admin* roles.
-The users for *service* and *plugin* roles are added automatically when pairing with them is executed.
+The users for *service* and *plugin* roles are added automatically when the pairing with them is executed.

 You can change the passwords for *service* and *plugin* roles with the commands: